ayrshare/social-media-api/README.md

 Ayrshare also provides data integrations such as RSS and [Substack](https://www.ayrshare.com/substack) to automate the creation of content.

+Also, check out our [video](https://youtu.be/WQTQmjvqvMM) of installing and using the package.

 ## Installation

 `npm i social-post-api`